AI4Bharat/ezAnnotate/docs/how-it-works/index.md

         Draw free form polygons and generate image masks.
   ### POS tagging
         A super easy interface to tag for PoS/NER in sentences.
+  ### Text Summarization
+  	This feature is the best thing for the case of content moderation.
   ### More features listed at www.dataturks.com

 Note: